henkkagee/vHelix-Dashboard/README.md

 For convenience, it is recommended to use Qt Creator for building: https://www.qt.io/download.
 If you use other tools, note that the directory structure may be slightly different: Qt Creator places the binary in a separate build folder beside src/.

 The software is built using CMake to make cross-platform compilation possible.
 Configure the CMakeLists.txt file to find the specified Qt modules as well as Python.h and Python38.lib files for the Python/C API.
+To build, run the CMakeLists.txt file with CMake or open it in Qt Creator.
+In runtime, all the Python files (as seen in /src or the win64_beta_release for reference) and PhysX .dlls should be beside the vHelix Dashboard executable.

 ## Quick start

-## Usage

-## Detailed information
+Workflow/pipeline for generating a sequence and model from a .ply or .obj model:

+- Import a .ply or .obj file from File->Import
+- Click on the .ply file you imported in the workspace window (lower left pane) to select it, and route it from Route->Atrail
+- If the routing is successful, the last line that appeard in the console pane should verify that you got a valid A-trail in the meshes
+- With the same .ply still selected, click Relaxation->PhysX.
+Here, you can estimate scaffold strand base usage based on the scaling value.
+Once you have scaled the model appropriately, you can run the relaxation.
+It may take a while, and in some cases with very short edges (small scaling value) it may run forever.
+The relaxation is ready when the console pane updates and an .rpoly file appears in the workspace.
+- The .rpoly file can be converted to oxDNA file format from Export->Export selection to oxDNA, or double clicked to generate and view the full model in the 3D graphics pane on the right.
+This can take a while depending on you hardware.
+- if you want to view the model in oxDNA format, there is a shortcut to a local oxDNAviewer from oxDNA->Open oxDNA viewer.
+You can drag and drop the .conf and .top files directly in the oxDNAviewer window to load them.
+- Once the 3D model appears on the right (performance is still rather poor), you can add a sequence to the scaffold strand from Edit->Add sequence, and after this you can export the strands as a .csv file from Export->Export strand sequences.
+- To export the generated model, click File->Save current model to save it in oxDNA format with a meta file (.conf, .top and .vmeta).
+Importer not yet implemented...

 ## Todo